nanos/FediFetcher/README.md

 FediFetcher will pull in posts and profiles from any servers running the following software:

-- Servers that implement the Mastodon API: Mastodon, Pleroma, Akkoma, Pixelfed, Hometown, Iceshrimp,
+- Servers that implement the Mastodon API: Mastodon, Pleroma, Akkoma, Pixelfed, Hometown, Iceshrimp
-- Servers that implement the Misskey API: Misskey, Calckey, Firefish, Foundkey, Sharkey,
+- Servers that implement the Misskey API: Misskey, Calckey, Firefish, Foundkey, Sharkey
-- Lemmy,
+- Lemmy
-- Peertube.
+- Peertube

 ## Setup